Illuminating the Path to Peace

 However, I recognize that exposing the extremes of today’s military and outlining the crisis in resources will only bring about change if we also tackle the question of security.
 Popular support for the military comes from fear, and that fear is based on hundreds of years of recorded history.
 We feel that we must have weapons to protect ourselves from the weapons of the enemy.
 This fear legitimizes the development and stockpiling of new weapons and results in the election of public officials who will not hesitate to use violence.
 This in turn attracts the warrior to public office and reinforces his or her belief that military might is the best assurance of security.
 If the public were convinced that there were real, viable alternatives to war, such figures would lose their mandate.

 Therefore, it is vital that a new concept of security is devised, which puts Earth and its inhabitants first.
 The old paradigm of security protects wealth, financial investment and privilege through the threat and use of violence.
 The new concept embraces a more egalitarian vision, prioritizing people, human rights, and the health of the environment.
-Security is not being abandoned; it is just being achieved through the protection and responsible stewardship of the Earth.
+Security itself is not being abandoned; it is just being achieved through the protection and responsible stewardship of the Earth.
 I would call this emerging new vision ‘ecological security’.
 Such a shift in focus requires a complex, multi-faceted approach to resource protection and distribution, to conflict resolution and the policing of the natural world.
 In Chapter 7, I will outline some of the directions we might take towards achieving these goals.
 But in order to do this, we must first challenge the belief that military force is a necessary evil.

 WORKING FOR CHANGE